scala/scala-lang/blog/_posts/2017-02-20-introducing-scastie.md

 # What's next?

 * Improve the sharing model.
 For example, we could use a similar approach as gist or JS Fiddle where you can fork and edit code snippets.
 * Support Scala.js and Scala-Native.
-Vote on which one you'd like to see first!
-(Vote for Scala.js or vote for Scala Native)
+Vote on which one you'd like to see first! ([Vote for Scala.js](https://github.com/scalacenter/scastie/issues/38) or [vote for Scala Native](https://github.com/scalacenter/scastie/issues/40))
-* Make it possible embed Scastie in your project's documentation.
+* Make it possible to embed Scastie in your project's documentation.

 # Want to try it?